Kloudless/file-picker/README.md

 You can also specify file extensions by including the extension in the array without the period (`.`) prefix.
 For example, `['pdf', 'jpg', 'jpeg', 'png']`.

+Include `''` to allow files without a file extension to be selected.

 #### Saver Options

 * `files` : array